jasonhemann/25SP-CS1114/syllabus.md

 ### 1. **Problem Sets**

-- Expect (at least) weekly problem sets.
+- Expect (roughly) weekly problem sets.
 - These will generally be assigned every **Monday**.
 - Due **Thursday evening**.
-- Each student must submit individually; I will grade these individually
+- I will assign you to start working together on these in groups when will have time to start in class
-- Anything you do not finish in class Wednesday you must complete on your own by the deadline.
+- Either way each student must submit individually; I will grade these individually
 - I will check (possibly a subset of the) problems to ensure understanding and correctness.
 - These will measure correctness of design and structure, as much as correctness of implementation.